What Are Extracurricular Activities and Why Do They Matter?

 Hobbies / Special Interest

-These are groups that your school or local community supports, such as Boy Scouts, Girl Scouts, Future Business Leaders of America (FBLA), Horticulture Club, Equestrian Club, and Entrepreneurship Club.
+These are groups that your school or local community supports.
+Some examples are Boy Scouts, Girl Scouts, Future Business Leaders of America (FBLA), Horticulture Club, Equestrian Club, and Entrepreneurship Club.

 Why do extracurricular activities matter?

-As such, it’s critical for high school students to be strategic about their extracurricular involvement as they prepare for college applications.
+As such, it’s critical for high school students to be strategic about their extracurricular involvement.

 Extracurricular activities are an excellent way for students to demonstrate who they are beyond their grades and test scores.
 Admissions committees aren’t as concerned about the actual activity as much as what the activity says about the student’s character.